Gabito0/gabito0/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm a software engineering student at SpringBoard, passionate about developing full-stack applications.
+I'm a software engineering student at Springboard, passionate about developing full-stack applications.
 With hands-on experience in JavaScript, Python, Flask, Express, React, and PostgreSQL, I enjoy creating innovative solutions that address real-world problems.
 I thrive on the challenge of learning new technologies and applying them to build efficient and effective applications.

 In addition to my technical skills, I value collaboration and enjoy working with others to bring impactful projects to life.
 I believe that the best solutions come from diverse perspectives and teamwork.
 I'm always eager to connect with like-minded professionals and explore opportunities to make a positive impact through technology.